-GE Healthcare has launched its new LightSpeed VCT XT, the industry’s first CT scanner that maintains high image quality while reducing a patient’s radiation exposure by up to 70 percent for diagnostic cardiac scans.
+GE Healthcare has launched its new LightSpeed VCT XT, the industry’s first CT scanner that maintains outstanding image quality while reducing a patient’s radiation exposure by up to 70 percent for diagnostic cardiac scans.
+The company unveiled the technology this week during the annual meeting of the Radiological Society of North America in Chicago.

 LightSpeed VCT XT is the first multislice scanner capable of performing CT angiographic (CTA) studies where the table moves from one location to the next to cover the entire volume of the patient’s heart, a mode of scanning called step-and-shoot.
-The system tracks a patient’s heart rate in real time so the X-ray and acquisition time is driven by each individual patient, enabling clinicians to obtain high-quality images with a very low dose exposure.
+The LightSpeed VCT XT tracks a patient’s heart rate real-time so the X-ray and acquisition time is driven by each individual patient, enabling clinicians to obtain high quality images with a very low dose exposure.